rickardlindberg/rickardlindberg.me/writing/output-tracking-vs-mocks/index.template.markdown

 ## Reflections

-Those test are similar to end-to-end-test in that the whole stack is executed, except right at the application boundary.
+The test for `App` are similar to end-to-end-test in that the whole stack is executed.
+Except right at the application boundary.
 So if we supply incorrect arguments to the save command for example, this test will blow up:

 $:output:python:
+"""
 >>> App.create_null(Events(), args=["save"]).run()
 Traceback (most recent call last):
   ...
 ValueError: Expected one argument as the message, but got [].
+"""
 $:END

 This is overlapping, sociable testing.
 We we actually testing that `App` calls